codepath/android_guides/Consuming-APIs-with-Retrofit.md

 ## RxJava

 Retrofit 2 also supports [[RxJava]] extensions.
 You will need to create an [[RxJava]] Adapter.
-By default, all network calls by default are synchronous:
+By default, all network calls are synchronous:

 ```java
 RxJavaCallAdapterFactory rxAdapter = RxJavaCallAdapterFactory.create();